 2. develop a competitive compensation package

 To attract the type of candidate that will thrive at your company, you need to offer a competitive salary and benefits package.
 Someone who is seeking an HR position at the manager or director level will have a very good understanding of what a good salary and benefits package is — it's their job!
-So do your research on what the market is offering for similar positions, and then check out Randstad's 2019 Salary Guide for more information.
-Here are the average salaries for these positions based on experience level.
+So do your research on what the market is offering for similar positions, and then check out Randstad's salary guide for more information.

-But again, since these are just averages, use our salary calculator for a more accurate estimate based on your location.
+Keep in mind that these are just averages, so head to our salary calculator for a more accurate estimate based on your location.

 3. identify the top skills for HR managers/directors